Are you an Expert Witness?

 Would you like to become an Expert Witness?

 If you wish to become an expert witness and welcome instructions from various British law firms, then let NEWA guide you in the right direction.
+Check out the latest survey.
 National Expert Witness Survey 2017

 We promote all our members through a first class online listing on our unique referral website, and offer sound marketing advice that will give you the best chance of securing quality instructions.
 Most members we speak to enjoy being an expert witness and the financial rewards it comes with.